VIDEO: Badger Burying A Cow Surprises Scientists

 This story starts with the mystery of a missing cow.

-University of Utah researchers placed seven cow carcasses in Utah's Great Basin Desert, and set up cameras in order to learn about the behavior patterns of local scavengers.
+University of Utah researchers placed seven cow carcasses in Utah's Great Basin Desert, and set up cameras to learn about the behavior patterns of local scavengers.

 But a week later, researcher Evan Buechley returned to one of the sites and found no sign of the cow.

-Note: A previous version of this story incorrectly misspelled the badger's genus as Tacidea.
-The correct spelling is Taxidea.